fr123k/jocker/README.md

 Who convince and inspired my for the whole jenkins in docker approach and also builded the first [jenkins-as-code](https://github.com/devtail/jenkins-as-code) poc of it.
 Most of this repository is build on top of `jenkins-as-code` repository.

+## TODO

+* add generated admin user api token as credentials to jenkins for further usage in other build jobs
+* pass shared library deploy key at runtime